 Let's take a look at some of the additional resources you can use to teach standards and promote critical thinking, communication, collaboration, and creativity in the classroom!

-Teach critical thinking and communication as students contemplate a text-dependent Key Question as they read passages on a common topic and then confer in a group setting.
+To practice critical thinking and communication skills by focusing on a text-dependent Key Question, students read passages on a common topic and confer in a group setting.

 Give teachers the resources they need for direct and explicit instruction on up to 16 key comprehension skills to help students become strategic, adaptable readers.